Team4079/4079-Software-Training/Writerside/topics/Why-Kotlin-for-FRC.md

 }
 ```

+The Kotlin version groups related properties together using nested blocks, making it easier to see which settings belong to which component.
+The `apply` function creates a more visually organized structure compared to Java's flat sequential assignments.
+In the property accessor example, Kotlin's built-in `field` reference simplifies custom getter and setter implementation.

 ## Conclusion

 Kotlin provides numerous advantages for FRC programming, including more concise syntax, better safety features, and powerful language constructs.
 The real-world examples above demonstrate how Kotlin can make your robot code more readable and maintainable while reducing the potential for errors.

+While Java has added some similar features over time (like limited type inference with `var`), Kotlin was designed with these modern programming concepts from the ground up, resulting in a more cohesive and integrated experience.